Reporting a Coyote Sighting or Encounter

 In 2005, a wildlife specialist

-assessed that the open space of the Presidio could support two pairs of
+assessed that the open space acreage of the Presidio could support two pairs of

-breeding coyotes.
-Given constant migration, unknown breeding success and pup
+However, given constant migration, unknown breeding success, and pup dispersal,

-dispersal, and the difficulties associated with identifying specific individuals,
+and the difficulties associated with identifying specific individuals, it is

-it is unknown how many coyotes are in the Presidio at any given time.
+unknown precisely how many coyotes are in the Presidio at any given time.

 In 2003 the Presidio Trust began working with the Department of Fish and Game,

 Animal Care and Control, and the National Park Service to ensure that the

 Presidio coyote population remains healthy and wild and poses no threat to

 partnership with the National Park Service, the Presidio Trust developed a